Anxiety Disrupting Daily Life?

 Social Anxiety Disorder

-fear or anxiety about one or more social situations in which the individual may be exposed to possible scrutiny by others.
-(Examples include meeting new people, being observed by others, or giving a speech)
+Fear or anxiety about one or more social situations in which the individual may be exposed to scrutiny by others.
+Examples include meeting new people, being observed by others, or giving a speech.

 Separation Anxiety

-Emerald Coast NeuroFeedback can address these three primary sources of anxiety (life experiences, brain over arousal and brain under arousal) in different ways.
-Sensory motor rhythm neurotherapy training can slow a brain down from over arousal, making everyday stress much easier to manage.
-Our alpha-theta protocol was also designed to address an over aroused brain and triggers from life experiences that stimulate the original event(s).
-Our beta-biofeedback helps teach the brain to speed up which helps calm an under aroused brain.
-A thorough evaluation will determine which types and combinations of training are right for you.
+Emerald Coast NeuroFeedback can address the three primary sources of anxiety: life experiences, brain over-arousal, and brain under-arousal.
+Sensory motor rhythm Neurofeedback can slow down an over-aroused brain, making everyday stress easier to manage.
+Our alpha-theta protocol addresses an over-aroused brain and the triggers from life experiences that stimulate the original events.
+Beta-Biofeedback helps teach the brain to speed up, which calms an under-aroused brain.
+A thorough evaluation with our professional team will determine which types and combinations of training are right for you.

 - A safe and natural approach